jwkenney/jwkenney.github.io/_posts/2021-02-21-creative-abuse-of-var-prompt.md

 ## You want to run this _where?_ Prompt the user for hosts to run against

-Every new Ansible user has had at least one minor heart attack from running a playbook with **hosts: all** against the wrong hosts.
-It's an easy mistake to make, especially with command-line Ansible... so let's use quirks #2 and #3 to set up some guardrails.
+Every new Ansible user has had at least one bad experience with **hosts: all**- namely, running it against the wrong set of hosts.
+It's an easy mistake to make, especially with command-line Ansible.
+Let's use quirks #2 and #3 to set up some guardrails.
 {%raw%}
 ```yaml
 ---